Ward, Greenblatt win at U.S. National Book Awards

 The Harvard professor said his book, published by W.W.
 Norton & Company, was "about the power of books to cross boundaries, to speak across" distance, space and time.

-In choosing its winners, the Book Foundation honoured writers from backgrounds often among the disenfranchised.
+In choosing its winners, the Book Foundation honored writers from backgrounds often among the disenfranchised.
 Three of the four winners were women, two of them African-American and one a Vietnam native.

 Hurricane Katrina figured in two winners' work.